mjordan/islandora_workbench/README.md

 Metadata that is added to the nodes is contained in the CSV file.
 The two required fields are `file` (as mentioned above) and `title`.
 Field values do not need to be wrapped in double quotation marks (`"`), unless they contain an instance of the delimiter character.
 Field values are either strings (for string or text fields) or IDs (for taxonomy terms or collections).

-> Note that field_model is also required, as are any other fields you add to your content type and define as required.
-Currently, workbench [cannot determine](#29) if a field's definition indicates that it is required.
-You need to make sure you include any required node fields in your CSV file.

 You can include additional fields that will be added to the nodes.
 The column headings in the CSV file must match machine names of fields that exist in the target Islandora content type.
 Currently, text fields, taxonomy fields, and linked node fields (e.g. "Member of" for collection nodes) can be added.
 For example, using the fields defined by the Islandora Defaults module for the "Repository Item" content type, your CSV file could look like this:

 ```csv
 file,title,field_model,field_description,field_rights,field_extent,field_access_terms,field_member_of
 myfile.jpg,My nice image,24,"A fine image, yes?",Do whatever you want with it.,There's only one image.,27,45
 ```

+> Note that, if you are using the fields defined by the Islandora Defaults module for the "Repository Item" content type, "field_model" is also required, as are any other fields you add to your content type and define as required.
+Currently, workbench [cannot determine](https://github.com/mjordan/islandora_workbench/issues/29) if a field's definition indicates that it is required.
+You need to make sure you include any required node fields in your CSV file.

 In this example, the term ID for the tag you want to assign in `field_access_terms` is 27, and the node ID of the collection you want to add the object to (in `field_member_of`) is 45.